upa/vxlan-vyatta/README.md

 	 % make install

 #### Fatal
-vxlan-vyatta applies vxlan extention patch to /opt/vyatta/share/perl5/Vyatta/Interface.pm .
+In VC6.4, vxlan-vyatta applies vxlan extention patch to /opt/vyatta/share/perl5/Vyatta/Interface.pm .
 This patch will be removed when you will uninstall vxlan-vyatta.